newrelic/terraform-provider-newrelic/website/docs/r/nrql_alert_condition.html.markdown

 - `operator` - (Optional) Valid values are `above`, `below`, or `equals` (case insensitive).
 Defaults to `equals`.
 Note that when using a `type` of `outlier`, the only valid option here is `above`.
 - `priority` - (Optional) `critical` or `warning`.
 Defaults to `critical`.
 - `threshold` - (Required) The value which will trigger a violation.
 Must be `0` or greater.
-- `threshold_duration` - (Optional) The duration of time, in seconds, that the threshold must violate for in order to create a violation.
-Value must be a multiple of 60.
+- `threshold_duration` - (Optional) The duration, in seconds, that the threshold must violate in order to create a violation.
+Value must be a multiple of the `aggregation_window` (which has a default of 60 seconds).
-<br>For _baseline_ NRQL alert conditions, the value must be within 120-3600 seconds (inclusive).
+<br>For _baseline_ and _outlier_ NRQL alert conditions, the value must be within 120-3600 seconds (inclusive).
-<br>For _static_ NRQL alert conditions, the value must be within 120-7200 seconds (inclusive).
+<br>For _static_ NRQL alert conditions with the `sum` value function, the value must be within 120-7200 seconds (inclusive).
+<br>For _static_ NRQL alert conditions with the `single_value` value function, the value must be within 60-7200 seconds (inclusive).

 - `threshold_occurrences` - (Optional) The criteria for how many data points must be in violation for the specified threshold duration.
 Valid values are: `all` or `at_least_once` (case insensitive).
 - `duration` - (Optional) **DEPRECATED:** Use `threshold_duration` instead.
 The duration of time, in _minutes_, that the threshold must violate for in order to create a violation.
 Must be within 1-120 (inclusive).